Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

     If this system will use NFS (locking):
     # zfs create -o com.sun:auto-snapshot=false  rpool/var/lib/nfs

-    If you want a separate /tmp dataset (choose this now or tmpfs later):
+    A tmpfs is recommended later, but if you want a separate dataset for /tmp:
     # zfs create -o com.sun:auto-snapshot=false  rpool/tmp
     # chmod 1777 /mnt/tmp